Changes in Your Business Structure

 Notify Business Licenses if there is a change in your business.
 This includes, for example, different owners, officers, directors or shareholders.
 Failure to report these changes may result in license revocation.

-Corporations: Corporations can be bought and sold and the business license is maintained.
+- Corporations: Corporations can be bought and sold and the business license is maintained.
 If there are shareholders, individuals’ background information must be submitted to update the file.
-Contact a License Inspector (pdf).
+Contact a License Inspector (Word).

 In the case of a business license issued to a husband and a wife (sole proprietorship), removal of a name is possible with the written permission of the other spouse or written legal notice.
 A new license is not required.